The ultimate guide to maximising your chances of getting tickets to Glastonbury Festival

 In the same way that using lots of different devices will marginally increase your chances of getting through, so will using as many browsers as possible.

-Trying to buy Glastonbury tickets is quite often known to be a bit of a stressful business, but remain calm.
+Trying to buy Glastonbury tickets is quite often known as being a bit of a stressful business, but remain calm.

 You want to go to Glastonbury.
 So does everyone else.
 This means there will be more people trying to buy Glastonbury tickets than there are tickets available.
 So, as you can imagine, it is a mathematical certainty that not everyone will be able to book tickets.

-As we mentioned above, you can book a maximum of six tickets per order, which means you’ll need to pay a £50 deposit for each of the 6 tickets straight away, in one transaction.
+As mentioned above, if you’re trying for Glastonbury tickets in the first waves of ticket sales, you can normally book a maximum of 6 tickets per order, which means you’ll need to pay a £50 deposit for each of the 6 tickets straight away, in one transaction.